doinwork34/django-simplecrm/readme.rst

 Requirements
 ------------
-Django v1.11.7
+Django v1.11.7;
-django-unixdatetimefield v0.1.6
+django-unixdatetimefield v0.1.6;
-psycopg2 v 2.7.4  (if using a Postgresql db, also works with MySQL)
+psycopg2 v 2.7.4  (if using a Postgresql db, also works with MySQL);

 Quick start
 -----------